dotnet/training-tutorials/content/asp.net/getting-started/controllers-actions.md

 Next, we have a return type of `IActionResult` giving us a flexible way to generate all different types of HTTP responses, from the typical `200 OK` to more complex responses like `302 Permanent Redirect` and a whole host of others.
 These responses can be created using controller helpers, which we'll examine in greater detail later in this lesson.

 Finally, we have a method named `Index` and, along with our class named `PersonController`, users are now able to request the URL `person/`.
-This works because of the conventions and defaults of the framework and project template through a mechanism called routing.
+This works because of the conventions and defaults of the framework and project template.

-> Note that you can actually visit the `PersonController` if you run your app at this time and navigate to `~/Person` in the browser, but you will see an error because we haven't yet added a [view](views.md).
+> Note that you can actually visit the `PersonController` if you run your app at this time and navigate to `/Person` in the browser, but you will see an error because we haven't yet added a [view](views.md).
 You can, however, create a breakpoint in your controller on the `return View();` statement, which would allow you see execution flow through to that point.

 ## Routing for Controllers and Actions
 When configured, a route is a pattern that is matched against an incoming request that helps the framework determine which controller and action should be invoked to respond to the caller.
 The [routing](routing.md) configured in the [project template](mvc.md) faciliates this, and you don't need to wire up anything custom to make your project work provided you follow the default convention.
 Here are some examples of how your application will respond: